LivingLogic/LivingLogic.Python.xist/README.rst

 	-	Query results will be put into :class:`~ll.orasql.Record` objects, where database fields are accessible as object attributes.

+	-	Queries can be passed as t-strings, where each interpolated value will be passed to the database as a bind parameter.

 	-	The :class:`~ll.orasql.Connection` class provides methods for iterating through the database metadata.